 Serbia cleared of genocide, failed to stop killing

-THE HAGUE, Feb 26 (Reuters) - The highest U.N. court cleared Serbia on Monday of direct responsibility for genocide in Bosnia during the 1992-95 war, but said Belgrade had violated its obligation to prevent and punish the mass killing.
+THE HAGUE (Reuters) - The highest U.N. court cleared the Serbian state on Monday of direct responsibility for genocide in Bosnia during the 1992-95 war, but said it had violated its responsibility to prevent genocide.

 Bosnia had asked the International Court of Justice (ICJ) to rule on whether Serbia committed genocide through the killing, rape and ethnic cleansing that ravaged Bosnia during the war, in one of the court's biggest cases in its 60-year history.

-"The court finds by 13 votes to 2 that Serbia has not committed genocide," she said after an almost three-hour ruling.
+"The court finds by 13 votes to 2 that Serbia has not committed genocide," she said.
+"The court finds that Serbia has violated the obligation to prevent genocide ... in respect of the genocide that occurred in Srebrenica."

 Some 8,000 Muslims from Srebrenica and surrounding villages in eastern Bosnia were killed in July 1995.
 The bodies of about half of them have been found in more than 80 mass graves nearby.

-Although the court found Serbia "was making its considerable military and financial support available" to the Bosnian Serbs it had not known for certain they had genocidal intent, although it must have been aware of the risk of such an event.
+Earlier in the ruling, Higgins said the court found it established that Serbia "was making its considerable military and financial support available" to the Bosnian Serbs but that it had not known they had genocidal intent.

-The U.N. war crimes tribunal has already found individuals guilty of genocide at Srebrenica.
+The U.N. war crimes tribunal in The Hague has already found individuals guilty of genocide at Srebrenica.
 Bosnia used evidence from trials there for its case against Serbia.

 Bosnia's Muslims and Croats followed Slovenia and Croatia in breaking away from Yugoslavia in April 1992, against the wishes of Bosnian Serbs, who were left as a one-third minority in what had previously been a Yugoslav republic ruled from Belgrade.